FITNYC-FRS/MAIN/ARDUINO/Code/drawing_arm_code.md

   // this part send the data out the USB to the Arduino myPort.write(to_arduino + "\n");

-  // this just prints out in the console at the bottom of the Processing sketch println(to_arduino);
+  // this just prints out the string that is sent to the Arduino in the console at the bottom of the Processing sketch println(to_arduino);

 }